 Seeing this vision through would require the long-time three-piece, composed of Matthewson x 2 and bassist Skot Hamilton, to become a four-piece – welcoming multi-instrumentalist Kathryn Kerr into the fold on saxophone, synth, piano, and backing vocals.
 Kathryn provided saxophone duties on the band’s last juggernaut, the Loved album, and works with the brothers as a consultant bookkeeper for their day jobs managing the financial side for a who’s who of Canadian metal, punk, and hardcore bands in MKM Management Services – so it just seemed a natural extension to utilize her skills on significantly more instruments and take her on as a full-time member.

-But NULL is so much more than a mere expansion of instrumentation.
-This is the first part in a two-album arc to be released by new label home, Artoffact Records, that was recorded and produced throughout the fall and winter of 2021 by Andrew Schneider.
+But NULL and VOID are so much more than a mere expansion of instrumentation.
+With VOID, the band concludes the second part of a two-album arc being released by new label home, Artoffact Records, that was recorded and produced throughout the fall and winter of 2021 by Andrew Schneider.
 The works expose the emotional core of combating mental illness when one’s fine-tuned coping and management mechanisms have been involuntarily stripped away, and you’re forced to navigate this intensely divided and miserable political climate through a global pandemic.
 The fury, fear, and confusion, followed by a profound sadness and mourning, drags you down while it cuts and pummels, like you’re experiencing every one of your lowest moments over and over again.

 Armed with these new works in this new decade, the band is prepared to take their seat as one of the kings of metal and hardcore’s noisiest sub-sets.